geocoder21/WhiteStarLine/README.md

 The programme requires radar and lidar (Light Detection and Ranging) data for a 300m by 300m raster grid, with data measured for each 1m2 pixel.
 - Radar values of 100 or greater indicate ice
 - Lidar values represent height of ice, with 10 units per metre

+### To run the programme:
+The code is written in Python 3.
+It can be run through an operating system command-line, an IDE, or system file manager.

 ## Development and testing
 Further details of development processes and testing are given within this project.